Inside: How to make a Dresden Plate Mini Quilt

 Make a quilt sandwich using fusible batting.
-Fuse the batting by pressing the front and back with a dry iron or the EasyPress 2.
+Fuse the batting by pressing the front and back with a dry iron.
 Be sure your quilt backing and batting have an additional 1-2″ margin around the quilt top.
 If you plan to do denser quilting you will need to add another inch or two of batting around the perimeter.

 Pro Tip: I like to fuse the batting back first and then put a few pins around the perimeter.
 This helps me correctly place the quilt top before fusing.

 It’s time to quilt!
 The quilt design you choose is entirely up to you and could depend on the effect you’re trying to achieve.
 For my quilt, I am doing a small stipple in the center, then looping inside the Dresden design, followed by another all-over stippling on the background fabric.
 Note: For any free motion machine quilting I recommend having something like the Sew Steady Grid Glider.